 - The impacts of the evolving pandemic on national supply chains, focusing initially on the Seattle and New York City metropolitan areas

-CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS)
+PANDEMIC PLANING FOR MEDICARE AND MEDICAID

 CMS directed CNA's Center for Vulnerable Population Protection to evaluate their response operations to the COVID‑19 pandemic, including their pandemic plan, the new protocol for COVLD-19 situation assessment and reporting and operations during the pandemic.
 CNA staff created a corrective action program and is utilizing it to evaluate their response.